t0pth4t/iwishiknewbefore/source/_posts/book-reports.md

 - Some keys to Stoicism
     - Negative visualization (imaging losing a job or loved one) helps you appreciate what you have
     - Not stressing about things that you do not control
+- on insults if it is from someone you respect you should take it to heart.
+If its from someone you dislike you should take the insult as confirmation that you are doing something right since someone you don't respect doesn't approve of what you are doing.
+Also you can use self-deprecating humor to defend yourself.
+Otherwise just don't respond to insults unless you are in power
+- don't let wealth and fame be your master.
+Wealth and fame are to be enjoyed in a virtuous manner but not pursued
+- Don't fear death because it is the strongest form of negative visualization.
+Some stoics approved of suicide if you were no longer to live a good life.
+- Stocism declined in popularity likely due to Christianity and modern psychology telling us to deal with our problems in an open and expressive manner

 # 48 Laws of Power
 - Manipulative techniques on how to get 'Power' that I do not remember a single one